Watch One of the First Dadaist Films by Man Ray

 Do you know Man Ray?
 He was an artist who was born in the US but built his career in France.
 Ray was associated with two artistic movements – Dada and Surrealism.
 He is best known for photography, but he also directed a few short films.
 Watch Le Retour à la Raison, one of Man Ray’s first Dadaist films!

 In 1923, when Man Ray lived in Paris he directed a film: Le Retour à la Raison (English: Return to Reason).
-It consists of animated textures, Rayographs (which was a type o photogram) and the torso of Kiki of Montparnasse (Alice Prin), who was artists lover at the time, Man Ray’s model and celebrated character in Paris bohemian circles.
+It is made out of animated textures, rayographs (which was a type of photogram) and the only living character in it is Kiki of Montparnasse (Alice Prin), who was the artist’s lover at the time.
+She was also a model and celebrated character in Paris bohemian circles.
 The movie is one of the first Dadaist films.

 You can watch this experimental film below.
-It is a long series of unrelated images, revolving, often distorted: white specks and shapes gyrating over a black background, a light-striped torso, a gyrating eggcrate.
+It is a long series of unrelated images, revolving, often distorted: white specks and shapes gyrating over a black background, a light-striped torso, and a gyrating egg crate.
 It may look weird at first sight, but keep in mind it was created in 1923.
-It must have been mind blowing then!
-A true avant garde.
+It must have been mind-blowing then!
+A true avant-garde.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.